I'm excited to announce the release of my debut novel for middle-grade readers, Do Over.

 Do Over's been a dream of mine for a long time, and it's now available at Amazon in paperback and on Kindle!

 Nowhere to Hide is the name of my blog on WordPress.
-It is a chronicle the past year of my life, which has proven to be quite challenging.
+It chronicles the last year of my life in the form of a serial story.
 Please join me in my journey from then to now. :)

 My daughter and I used to talk about owning our own coffeeshop.
 We loved the idea of a cozy little place where you could get a good cup of coffee or chai, play a game or two, and maybe write a book.